-1. Place the water in a bowl and sprinkle the gelatine over it.
-Let stand until the gelatine absorbs the water.
+- Lightly butter six 1-cup-capacity serving glasses.
+Pour the cold water into a bowl and sprinkle the gelatin evenly over the surface.
+Do not stir.
+Let stand until the gelatin absorbs the water.

 - Place the chocolate and cream in a saucepan over medium-low heat.
 Stir until smooth and the chocolate is melted and fully incorporated.
 Add the gelatin mixture and stir for 1 minute, just until the gelatin is dissolved.
 Remove the pan from the heat and pour the mixture into a bowl.
 Whisk for 3 minutes or until cooled.

 - Stir in the blueberries and pour the mixture into the glasses.
 Refrigerate the desserts until set, at least 1 hour.
 (For the best texture, refrigerate the mousse for an hour at the very least.)
 Serve sprinkled with extra blueberries, if desired.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.